- Applying to study

 When will I receive advice on the outcome of my appeal?

-The outcome of your appeal will be posted to you via Express Post.
+The outcome of your appeal will normally be sent to your student email approximately six weeks after the appeal closing date.
 It is important to note that the determination of the Appeal Committee will be final.
 Appeal outcomes are normally notified to students no later than five working days before the beginning of a teaching session.

 What support can the University offer me?